DataDog/hiring-engineers/answers.md

     ==============
     https://6-2-0-app.agent.datadoghq.com,*************************c341d: API Key valid

+And added tags in the agent config file:

+    tags:
+        - role:database:mongodb

 I next installed a single node MongoD and installed and configured Datadog integration for MongoDB placing the statment in the mongo.yaml referencing the password for the datadog user I created in Mongo.